OpenSourceBrain/GSoC_2021_OSB_NWB/doc/dat_to_nwb_testing.md

 # Patchmaster DAT file to NWB testing notes

 ### Remaining questions
 * Is the metadata mapping accurate?
 Or how should the other values be filled in?
-(See table below)
+  * A: some metadata was given by the user, but some was the default patchmaster values and may not be accurate (See table below)
-* What data is acquired on each of the channels when there are multiple?
+* Q: What data is acquired on each of the channels when there are multiple?
-  * ex. when acquisition channel 2 and stimulus channel 1 are almost but not quite the same
-  * ex. sometimes one stimulus channel covers a very short time period
+  * A: acquisition channel 1: VC/CC acquisition, acquisition channel 2: measured stimulation
+  * A: stimulus channel 1: VC/CC stimulation, stimulus channel 2: delivered force stimulation
+  * A: all channels were not always used for the different stimulus series
-* Paper describes recording pre/during/post amiloride, are these separated in the experiment file?
+* Q: Paper describes recording pre/during/post amiloride, are these separated in the experiment file?
+  * A: May not be able to reconstruction exact drug delivery times, added a note to files with drugs to indicate that they may have an effect on the data acquired
 * For files with multiple blocks with the same series label, should these be described differently or are they all the same?
+  * A: See the protocol description for the purpose of the initial stimulus blocks

 ### To do items
 * compare plotting output with example figures or data to confirm units and stimulus reconstruction are correct
-* confirm metadata descriptions are correct and update any other missing information
+* update metadata descriptions once we determine which are user inputs vs default Patchmaster output values
-* add support for "Increment mode - Alternate"
+* add support for "Increment mode - Alternate" stimulus, check reconstruction of RampIVq-2s stimulus
 * convert remaining files

 ### Current metadata mapping